 - A Certificate of English Fluency from the Australian Education Assessment Service (www.aeas.com.au).
-It is a requirement of application to Scots that a minimum result of Stanine 7 (other results may be considered) in all areas assessed be achieved by the overseas student, unless otherwise advised. - A copy of the overseas student's birth certificate, translated into English if necessary - A copy of the information page of the overseas student's passport - A passport sized photograph - A copy of the overseas student's three most recent school reports - A copy of any educational or medical reports if applicable - A copy of the Australian visa paperwork, once granted - Any ESL reports from an Intensive Language School/International School if applicable.
+It is a requirement of application to Scots that a minimum result of Stanine 7 in all areas assessed be achieved by the overseas student. - A copy of the overseas student's birth certificate, translated into English if necessary - A copy of the information page of the overseas student's passport - A passport sized photograph - A copy of the overseas student's three most recent school reports - A copy of any educational or medical reports if applicable - A copy of the Australian visa paperwork, once granted - Any ESL reports from an Intensive Language School/International School if applicable.